Hjaltesorgenfrei/Vulkanologi/README.md

   - Maybe it is possible with a struct as a template variable <https://brevzin.github.io/c++/2019/12/02/named-arguments/>
 - [ ] Remove the need for `Others<>` in the system type.
   - Probably just by making multiple classes that do the same thing.
+  - I don't actually know if this is a good idea.
+It can be used for coordinating systems.
+    - So might be useful to keep around a while longer.
 - [ ] Add a background cube map, the black is getting annoying.
-- [ ] Investigate the jittering issue from the vehicle driving around.
+- [x] Investigate the jittering issue from the vehicle driving around.
 A post on the Bullet forums mentioned it possibly being due to large bodies.
 - [ ] Make spline deformation better.
   - [ ] Use the total arc length to create N meshes, where N ~= (arc length)/(mesh length)
   - [ ] Add a scale on y and z axis for scaling the meshes.
 It should be linearly interpolated for between control points.